Diverticulosis is when pockets called diverticula form in the walls of your digestive tract.

 What Causes It?

 In the past, most experts thought not eating enough fiber -- which is found in many fruits and vegetables, grains, and beans -- led to diverticulosis.
-But recent studies haven’t shown a link between the condition and eating fiber.
+But recent studies haven’t shown a clear link between the condition and eating fiber.

 Your doctor will ask about your eating habits and health history before suggesting you tweak your diet.